ddai/hand-drawn-maps/README.md

 Work on a personal project, or pick a couple of activities to do at Maptime!
 Be sure to bring your own art supplies, though we'll have some trace paper, pens, and colored pencils available.
 Feel free to bring references or things you'd like to trace as well.
 These activities are inspired in part by [Map Art Lab](http://www.parkablogs.com/content/book-review-map-art-lab-52-exciting-art-explorations-mapmaking-imagination-and-travel).

 ###01 Mental Maps & Commute Trips, Rawr
 I'm a transportation planner/engineer, so I'm always thinking about how one gets from point A to point B.  And I've always wanted to do a mental maps exercise and collect sweet qualitiative data on perceived commutes, so yay!
-If you're curious about Mental Maps, a couple folks at Berkeley's I School have a great "[Visualizing Mental Maps of San Francisco](http://groups.ischool.berkeley.edu/mentalmaps/index.html#)" project.
+If you're curious about Mental Maps, a couple folks at Berkeley's I-School have a great "[Visualizing Mental Maps of San Francisco](http://groups.ischool.berkeley.edu/mentalmaps/index.html#)" project.

 ![Rachelle Annechino's mental map of SF - aka a DINOSAUR](http://groups.ischool.berkeley.edu/mentalmaps/img/thumb_sketch_ra.jpg)